Kenny Wallace: 1993–2000

-Wallace drivng for FILMAR Racing at Pocono Raceway in 1997.
+Wallace driving for FILMAR Racing at Pocono Raceway in 1997.

 In 1993, Wallace moved up to the Winston Cup Series full-time, driving the No. 40 Dirt Devil Pontiac Grand Prix for SABCO Racing.
 The team got a considerable amount of television time as the team was featured on the TV show What Would You Do?.
 He had three top-tens and finished 23rd in points, but lost his ride at the end of the season.
 He returned to the Busch Series to drive the No. 8 TIC Financial Systems Ford for FILMAR Racing.
-He earned up three wins and finished fourth in points.
+He earned three wins at Bristol, Richmond and Martinsville he finished fourth in points.
 Towards the end of the season, he was hired by Robert Yates Racing to replace an injured Ernie Irvan in the Cup series.
 In twelve races, he finished in the top-ten three times.
 In 1995, Wallace and FILMAR split time between the Cup and Busch Series.
 Wallace had one win with the Red Dog Ford in the Busch Series at Richmond, and made eleven starts in the Cup Series in the No. 81 car.

 Wallace and FILMAR began racing in Cup full-time 1996 with funding from Square D. They had two top-ten finishes and finished 28th in points.
+That year he also claimed one Busch Series win at Richmond.
 The following season, he won two poles, at Bristol and Martinsville respectively, but fell five spots in the standings.
-Despite seven Top 10's in 1998, Wallace and Square D left FILMAR to drive Andy Petree Racing's new No. 55 entry.
-Wallace finished in the Top 10 five times and had a career-best 22nd-place finish in points.
+Despite seven top-tens in 1998, Wallace and Square D left FILMAR to drive Andy Petree Racing's new No. 55 entry.
+Wallace finished in the top-ten five times and had a career-best 22nd-place finish in points.
 After only one top-ten in 2000 and a 26th place finish in the points, he departed the team.
 The sole top-ten came in his second-place finish to Dale Earnhardt in the 2000 Winston 500, which was Earnhardt's 76th and final victory.
 Wallace pushed Earnhardt to the front in four laps to the lead.